Scientists, government scientists, and criticisms of government policy in the UK. Includes special Reuters report of 7 April 2020.

 doctor - well argued.

-One of many youtube videos by a hospital doctor in the UK - arguing here to let fevers rip - they are part of the bodies response to an infection.
+One of many youtube videos by a hospital nurse in the UK - arguing here to let fevers rip - they are part of the bodies response to an infection.
 Very highly rated by many viewers.
-In another of these videos Dr John Campbell praises Taiwan for its prompt and effective action against the virus - actions that he notes wryly were probably the result of the Taiwanese having no trust whatever in their Chinese neighbours.
+In another of these videos John Campbell praises Taiwan for its prompt and effective action against the virus - actions that he notes wryly were probably the result of the Taiwanese having no trust whatever in their Chinese neighbours.
+Later, John Campbell was at the centre of the discussion about aspirating injections of vaccine to help reduce possible deaths from blood clots.
+This later discussion, from December 2021, is documented here.

 Many scientists from the UK signed an early open letter demanding more government action - 14 March 2020.